Chapter

 What does John 6:28 mean?

 The crowd which followed Jesus into Capernaum was seeking a repeat of the prior day's miracle.
 There, Jesus fed more than five thousand people with a tiny amount of food.
-Jesus knows, however, that their interest is inherently shallow, and selfish (John 6:26).
-The people are hung up on material things, such as entertainment and handouts.
+Yet Jesus knows their interest is inherently shallow and selfish (John 6:26).
+The people are hung up on material things: entertainment and handouts.
 Christ's discourse in this passage clarifies that His mission is not about bread or recreation.
-All of these material things pass away eventually, so there is no lasting value in pursuing them.
+All material things pass away eventually, so there is no lasting value in pursuing them.
 Rather, our focus ought to be on heavenly things, which last forever (John 6:27; Matthew 6:19–20).

-In the prior verse, Jesus uses language here which is very specific and would have been familiar to a Jewish audience.
-The term "Son of Man" comes from a prophecy given by Daniel (Daniel 7:13–14), and points to the long-promised Messiah.
+In the prior verse, Jesus uses language which is extremely specific and would have been familiar to a Jewish audience.
+The term "Son of Man" comes from a prophecy given by Daniel (Daniel 7:13–14) and points to the long-promised Messiah.
 Jesus' use of this term, in reference to Himself, is both deliberate and controversial.

 After being told to work for this kind of imperishable food, the people ask a question which echoes their preoccupation with ritual, works, and tradition (Romans 10:2–4).
-Jesus' response, in the next verse, will contradict this sense of works-based salvation.
+Jesus' response (John 6:29) will contradict this sense of works-based salvation.
 This leads to an indignant reply from the crowd.

 Expand